- Jeep Wrangler: Bad Sway Bar Links (Common Symptoms)

 You can still drive your Wrangler with bad sway bar links (as long as they are not rubbing something).
 You do need to be aware that your car or truck will not handle as well as it did before.
 Don’t push the vehicle hard in corners.

-Jeep Wrangler Bad Sway Bar Link Symptoms
+Jeep Wrangler: Symptoms of Bad Sway Bar Links

 Your Wrangler’s sway bar links will often make noise to let you know that something is wrong.
 Other times, it’ll only be a lack of handling that will tip you off.
 Here are the most common signs of bad sway bar links.
 If your sway bar has a crack there will be no noise at all, just diminished handling.